conan-io/docs/reference/commands.rst

 With the **-s** parameters you can define:

    - Global settings (-s compiler="Visual Studio").
 Will apply to all the requires.
    - Specific package settings (-s zlib:compiler="MinGW").
-Those settings will be applied only to the specified requires.
+Those settings will be applied only to the specified packages.

-You can specify custom settings not only for your direct requires but any require in the dependency tree.
+You can specify custom settings not only for your direct ``requires`` but for any package in the dependency graph.

 options